QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 ## Masking
 Masking is a very important part of creating sophisticated terrains.
 By default, when you apply an effect or process on a terrain, it is applied uniformly across the entire surface.
 By using the Mask port, you can contain the effect in a specific area.

-You can use any shape/terrain to mask a node, or you can draw it with Fluent Masking.
+You can use any shape/terrain to mask a node, or you can draw it with @Mask

-### Fluent Masking
-Fluent Masking allows you to paint a mask on your terrain.

-To create a Fluent Mask, click the Fluent Mask button in the node's `Properties toolbar`.
-This will enable the Fluent Mask mode, and give you a small masking toolbar to control the size and intensity of your brush stroke.

-You can paint on the terrain like you would in any paint program.
-Holding down the `ALT` key will erase the stroke.

-Once you are finished, click the "End Masking" button in the toolbar to commit the mask.

 ---